 ScopeThis policy applies to:

-- Staff and Temporary employees for personnel records
+- Staff and part time employees for personnel records

-- Academic, Staff, and Temporary Employees for benefit program records
+- Academic, staff, and part time employees for benefit program records

 - Retirees and COBRA participants for benefit program records

 - It is the policy of Indiana University to comply with applicable laws and best practices with regard to the management, retention, and disposal of its human resource records in order to document its management decisions; provide historical references of employee, participant, and university-initiated transactions and events; demonstrate regulatory compliance; and enhance its operational efficiencies.

 - Indiana University’s human resource records are the collection both paper and electronic communications and documents related to the employment of an employee stored under the person’s name or identification number, including but not limited to: forms, letters, memos, reports, lists, e-mails, etc. The records serve as the historical record of information pertaining to an employee from date of hire to separation, and contain some pre-employment and post-employment information.

 - There are four categories of records that make up the human resource records:

 - Personal records includes records related to personally-identifiable information, such as name, date of birth, home address, emergency contact, social security number, etc.